section-engineering-education/engineering-education/articles/consuming-unsplash-api-using-node.js-graphql-api/index.md

 - In case any of the fields return `null`, it means that Unsplash API does not have the data for that field.

 ### Important takeaways
 - The Unsplash API sends a lot of data on a single query.
 Therefore, you need to have your own schema so that you can extract only the data that you need.

 - [Unsplash official docs](https://github.com/unsplash/unsplash-js) support more functionalities than the ones discussed above.

 ### Conclusion

-A simple JSON API from Unsplash makes the difference summing up to more than six billion requests every month.
+In this article, we covered the process of creating an Unsplash developer account and implemented various functionalities provided by Unsplash API on a Node.js Graphql API.

 The ease of use of the API makes peace with every software developer interested in exploring it.
 It is by far the best API for exploring stock photography.

-In this article, we covered the process of creating an Unsplash developer account and implemented various functionalities provided by Unsplash API on a Node.js  Graphql API.

 Happy coding!

+---
+Peer Review Contributions by: [Daniel Katungi](/engineering-education/authors/daniel-katungi/)